Aser-Abdelfatah/Aser-Abdelfatah/README.md

 - Designed random forest wildfire susceptibility maps with 89.9% accuracy and perfomred feature selection analysis
 - Visualized and identified 4 wildfire patterns, using self-organizing neural network and K-means clustering
-- Analyzed spatio-temporal wildfire data, engineering 12 new features and performing multivariate data imputation
+- Engineered 12 new features from spatio-temporal wildfire data and performed multivariate data imputation
 <br> </br>